-The RJSCB hired a consultant to perform a PLA Study, analyzing the financial benefits that a PLA could bring to the project.
-The study concluded that a PLA would result in significant cost saving to the project.
-Following the results of the study, a formal PLA was drafted by the RJSCB and negotiations commenced with the Rochester Building and Construction Trades Council.
-In January 2012 the PLA negotiations concluded with all parties in agreement.
+In January 2012 the PLA negotiations between the RJSCB and the Rochester Building Trades Council concluded with all parties in agreement.
 The stipulations of the PLA provide economic savings to the project and support the RJSCB's goal to ensure a diverse workforce for the project.
 Each of the contractors hired by the RJSCB will be required to abide by the labor rules set forth in the PLA.
+The relationship between the RJSCB and the Local Trade Unions is going well.